The science behind cosmetics

 Society of Cosmetic Scientists

-The Society runs a Distance Learning Course leading to a Cert HE and the Society's own Diploma.
+The Society of Cosmetic Scientists (SCS) runs a Distance Learning Course leading to a Cert HE and the Society's own Diploma.
 It also runs a week-long Residential Course every two years.

 Distance Learning Course - SCS Diploma/Certificate in Higher Education (Cosmetic Science)